 But that's not to say the Cambrian has lost its mystery.
 Mystery certainly persists.

 Caron explained that the Cambrian Period started 542 million years ago.
-The oldest trilobites date back 521 million years, and the oldest soft-body preservation so far found happened in China 513 million years ago.
+The oldest trilobites date back 521 million years, and the oldest soft-body preservation so far found happened in China 513 million years ago (a newer fossil-locality find in South China has since pushed that date back to about 518 million years ago).
 The Burgess Shale fossils are 508 million years old.
 He said, "I'm not so puzzled by the period of time between 521 and 513 million years ago, but I'm very puzzled by what happened 542 to 521 million years ago.
 Is the fossil record largely missing because soft tissue didn't preserve well, or is there some other reason?"
-There are well preserved trace fossils from the beginning of the Cambrian, but Caron expressed skepticism of many interpretations.
+There are well-preserved trace fossils from the beginning of the Cambrian, but Caron expressed skepticism of many interpretations.
 "We don't understand trace fossils that well.
 The same animal can leave more than one kind of trace."

 I asked about potential triggers of the Cambrian diversification.
 I first heard of the Neoproterozoic Snowball Earth theory around the year 2000, and besides dramatic images of a planet enrobed in ice, it offered a potential explanation for the evolution of animal life, after billions of years of microbes.
 Another candidate for a Cambrian trigger was the rise of oxygen.
 Both explanations have their drawbacks, though.
 Neoproterozoic glaciers likely receded about 90 million years before the Cambrian, and there's not much evidence of changes in oxygen levels across the Ediacaran-Cambrian boundary.